khalido/blog/notes/building_this_blog.md

 ## the basic blog

-Listing todos...

-- [ ] add emoji
-- [ ] add tag pages

 Its straightforward to read a set of markdown posts and convert to python.
-I am using python's [pathlib] library to read the posts and [python-markdown](https://python-markdown.github.io/) to parse them into html, complete with inline syntax highlighting.
+I am using python to read the posts with [python-markdown](https://python-markdown.github.io/) to parse them into html, complete with inline syntax highlighting.

+Key tools used:

+- **write:** markdown docs using any editor and jupyter notebooks having yaml front matter
+- **make the blog:**
+  - [nbconvert] to parse jupyter to markdown [python markdown] to parse markdown to html
+  - python to read all the markdown files using [python markdown](https://python-markdown.github.io/) and [yaml](https://pyyaml.org/wiki/PyYAMLDocumentation) make html pages for index, tags and posts using [mako](https://www.makotemplates.org/) for python friendly templates
+- **search:** [fusejs](https://fusejs.io/) to make a in browser search engine
+- every time a post is added or updated, the whole site needs to be rebuilt and redeployed.
+  - **build site:** every time I commit to my blog repo, a github action is triggered which rebuilds the sites and saves the output to a `_site` folder.
+  - **hosting:** the site is hosted on the gh-pages of my blog repository, which github pages auto republishes on every time.
+I am using a [github action](https://github.com/peaceiris/actions-gh-pages) to deploy output files from the `_site` folder to gh-pages on every commit to the main branch.

 ### parsing markdown